Federal Real Property Public Data Set

 FASTA authorizes the exclusion of real property from publication for reasons of national security and Freedom of Information Act (FOIA) exemptions.
 Decisions regarding which properties to exclude based on FOIA and national security determinations were made by individual federal agencies.

 For the assets excluded under FOIA, the public data set file shows only the agency name, the FOIA exemption, and, if applicable, the statutory citation.
-At the request of the U.S. Department of State (State) and the U.S. Agency for International (USAID), the map only includes State and USAID properties that are located in the United States.
+At the request of the U.S. Department of State (State) and the U.S. Agency for International Development (USAID), the map only includes State and USAID properties that are located in the United States.

 Persons seeking to use the FRPP public data set should be aware that the data provided through this site may not reflect the current inventories of the executive branch agencies that submit data to FRPP MS. Agencies submit data once every fiscal year.